gramps-project/addons-source/PlaceUpdate/README.md

 **Setting enclosing place**

-For the enclosing place first select the place that should enclose the other places and click the "Set enclosing place" button.
-The selected place will be displayed.
+For the enclosing place first select the place that should enclose the other places and click the "Select" button next to the "New enclosing place" label.
+The selected place will be displayed as the label of the button.
 Then select any number of places that should  be enclosed by the first one and click the "Apply to selected places" button.